katerina-tw/tw-spark-bootcamp/scripts/README.md

 4b.
 Basic transformations in Spark - try to obtain the result by your own:
- -Find the contact number of the customer who did not make any order -Find the difference between customer who spent the most and customer who spent the least on an order (HINT. there is a function in pyspark called col if you want to refer to a specific column in spark.
-For example, the following code assignes to the new column called 'new_column' a value from existing column called 'existing_column':
+ -Find the contact number of the customer who did not make any order -Find the difference between customer who spent the most and customer who spent the least on an order (HINT. there are functions in pyspark called 'min' and 'max' you can to refer to.
+For example:

- from pyspark.sql.functions import col df_customer.withColumn('new_column', col("existing_column))
+ from pyspark.sql.functions import min, max

+ test_df.select(min("test_column"))
  )

 5 .
 In order to set a different degree of parallelism functions partitioning() and coalesce() are used: